 - Advisory board intelligence.
 Another company maintains several advisory boards consisting of industry thought leaders and entrepreneurs.
 Our intelligence efforts here provide insight into the activities of these leaders to help our client prepare for board meetings and maintain communications.

 Over the 20 years that we’ve been doing it, market and competitive intelligence has evolved from a little-known and little-understood back-office secret into a nuts-and-bolts discipline that helps form the foundation of every agile and successful business from small to large.
-These examples illustrate how firms are becoming more mature in their application of market intelligence capabilities by focusing them in ways that directly impact their business and provide maximum ROI.
+These examples illustrate how firms are becoming more mature in their application of market intelligence capabilities by focusing them in ways that directly impact their business model and provide maximum ROI.

 Line of Sight Group can help you build an intelligence program unique to your business needs.
 Contact us for more information!